 Canada’s Flags & Symbols

-Quick visual guide to Canada’s flags and official symbols — from the National Flag to provincial flags and national emblems — with key meanings to help you recognise them quickly as part of your Canadian citizenship preparation.
+A quick visual guide to Canada’s national and provincial flags and symbols — from the Maple Leaf Flag to other official emblems — designed to help you easily recognize them while preparing for your Canadian citizenship test.

 Flags